 - What are your favorite parts of your house and why?
 Or, what did you love about other places you’ve lived?

-- Describe how you’d like to feel when you walk into this room.
+- Describe how you would like to feel when you walk into this room.

 - What are your or your family’s favorite activities in this room?
 Or, what would you like to spend your time doing in this room?